Do Uber Drivers Have To Register For GST?

 In an side note within the ATO’s statement, they said “The ATO expresses no view about whether ride-sourcing vehicles are taxis within the State and Territory specific definitions.
 More generally, the ATO expresses no view on the legality of ride-sourcing arrangements.
 The sole purpose of this document is to clarify how the tax laws administered by the ATO apply to ride-sourcing.”

-The legality of ride-sharing services is of course still being debated, some states have endorsed it, in others it’s still illegal.
+The legality of ride-sharing services is of course still being debated, some states have endorsed it, in others it’s still illegal (edit: Uber is now generally accepted as being legal in all states).
 But the income of drivers will be taxable regardless.
 Tax legislation makes no distinction between income from legal and illegal activities.
 In past cases, even activities such as drug dealing and prostitution have been found to be taxable.
 So even where Uber is illegal, tax will still apply.

 What If I Don’t Register?